 I earned my just humiliation at the hands of my classmates during a relay race where I was teamed with four very likely to succeed girls.
 The race consisted of a short sprint to a marker (a square of plywood) and a short sprint back to the start where you tagged the next runner.
 I was selected to anchor the team.

 I developed an ingenious secret strategy to destroy the competition.
 I had watched the Indy 500, won in 1969 by Mario Andretti.
-Andretti was a star in the way that Indy winners do not seem to be today, known to every child, at least every boy with a toy gun and a coonskin cap, in America.
+Andretti was a star in the way that Indy winners do not seem to be today, known to every child in America, or at least every boy with a toy gun and a coonskin cap.
 Only I among my classmates, including the ten (or perhaps now 11) people more likely to succeed than me, observed how Andretti and his fellow Indy drivers would drive along the outside of the straightaway, swoop to the inside at the apex of the curve and then drift wide again to keep their speed up and use that speed to power down the straightaway.

 I realized that by adopting a similar strategy, I would be able to maintain my prodigious speed as I rounded the base, avoiding the need to come to a full stop and then accelerate from zero at the turnaround point.
 Just like Mario Andretti, I would use that speed to slingshot past my opponents as I powered down the finish straightaway to Second Grade Class Olympics glory.
 It was to be my shining moment as an athlete.